Ohio University Marching 110: High Extended Chair-Step

 In 1967, under the direction of Gene Thraikill, the band switched to a high-step style of marching.
-This style consisted of the thigh raised 90 degrees to the ground and the calf extended to 45 degrees.
+This style consisted of the thigh raised 90 degrees to the ground, the calf extended to 45 degrees, and pointed toes.
 With this new and unique technique, the band also added a slight twist in the upper body, giving the players a "swinging" effect referred to as "swagger".
-Together, they formed the permanent marching style that the Marching 110 continues to use today.
+Together, they formed the Marching 110 Step that continues to be used today.